amirhosein2004/blog/README.md

+# Weblog Project

-this is a weblog project
+This is a weblog project.

+## How to Run

-run this project with:
+To run this project, use the following command:

 python manage.py runserver

 ## Features